russburns/russburns.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Thank you for visiting my profile!
-I am Russ and I am an aspiring astronautical engineer currently looking for the right MS research opportunity.
-I am finishing up my 4th year at The College of William & Mary with a BS, Honors in Engineering Physics & Applied Design, with a minor in mathematics.
+I am Russ and I am an aspiring aerospace engineer with a passion for the applications and improvement of electric propulsion devices.
+I am finishing up my 4th year at The College of William & Mary with a BS, Honors in Engineering Physics & Applied Design and a minor in mathematics.
 Having worn many hats throughout undergrad, I developed an interest in several different fields and activities.
 I represent my values steadfastly wherever I go, and I am always ready for the next challenge.